2026 Cook County Reassessment: What South and West Suburban Commercial Property Owners Need to Know

 Check for common data errors that lead to over-assessment.
 Wrong square footage where the building size on record doesn't match the actual size.
 Wrong property class where the property is classified as a higher-value use than its actual use.
 Missing condition factors where deferred maintenance isn't reflected.

 Then compare your property to the market.
 Look at what similar properties have sold for recently.
 If your implied FMV is significantly higher than comparable sales, you have a strong case.
+For help spotting the warning signs, see our article on 5 signs your commercial property is over-assessed.

 Don't Leave Money on the Table